-7 Officers are Directors of EBC Investments or EBC Homes for no financial gain or reward.
+6 Officers are Directors of EBC Investments or EBC Homes for no financial gain or reward, one officer has resigned from the Council and as a Director.

 EBC Homes has an independent non-executive director who receives £5,000 per annum.